Share this Post

 Visually, you have solved the problem, but a new issue is present.
 Your basement floor no longer helps to support the foundation of your house.
-The waterproofing company created a cold joint by adding fresh concrete next to a dry, aged concrete floor.
-A new crack will grow along that cold joint in a matter of months.
+The waterproofing company created a new cold joint by adding fresh concrete next to a dry, aged concrete floor.
+A new crack will grow along that cold joint in months.

 American Dry Basement Systems has found the answer to maintaining the structural integrity of your home.
-Our engineering tabs completely remove any chance of destroying your foundation’s strength.
+Our engineering tabs altogether remove any chance of destroying your foundation’s strength.

 Our engineering tabs and Supercrete will maintain the structural integrity of your home and give you the peace of mind you deserve.

 Being the first hired contractor to break ground is always a great feeling.
 We know we can maintain the foundation strength with our methods and products.

 But, we do occasionally walk into homes with a compromised concrete basement floor.

 Here are two reasons why your concrete basement floor may not be sitting on top of your footer:

 - The original concrete basement floor (slab) suffers from uneven thicknesses.
 The floor is thinner on the footer than in the center of the basement.
 Most of the floor weight will be in the center of the basement.
 The lack of continuity in floor thickness will cause the concrete to sink in the center.
 The basement floor will crack along the footing.

 - Some waterproofing systems require completely removing a basement concrete floor along the footer.